Now that you can create Sponsored Results that appear in the Facebook search typehead, the overwhelming question is this: So, do the ads work?

 - Facebook Marketing

 Note that some of these are well-followed Pages and some are not.
-In some cases, I wanted to reach people who were searching for a topic, but there was a Page under the same name.
+In some cases, I wanted to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people who were searching for a topic, but there was a Page under the same name.

 This ad drove people to the landing tab for my Facebook marketing eBook.
 In order to access the eBook, they’d first need to Like my Page.

 Ad #2: Same as Ad #1, but targeting only users in the US.